 - We’re building our very own rocket with a course heading set for Neptune to start our own Alexander colony, complete with our kids, our dog, magic beans, plenty of toilet paper, and the remote.
 On that note, you’re welcome to come with us unless you live in one of the following states:

 I know it’s crazy, and I’m not prepared to bless the coronavirus, or even to say thank you…not yet.
 But the conditions surrounding home quarantine have actually helped us to draw closer together, and that’s what I call a DUP: a Delightfully Unforeseen Paradox.
 It’s given us hope.
 And hope always prevails.
-Aside from coming down with a bad case of strep throat for two days two weeks ago (it’s over now: the doctor told me to up my Amoxicillin; I replied, “I did up my Amoxicillin; now up yours”), it’s all been a bit more cozy around here, if you don’t count the constant stress of wanting to murder your screaming children using only a nail file and some Drano.
+Aside from coming down with a bad case of strep throat for two days two weeks ago (it’s over now: the doctor told me to up my Amoxicillin; I replied, “I did up my Amoxicillin; now up yours”), it’s all been a bit more cozy around here, if you don’t count the constant stress of wanting to murder your screaming children using only a toothpick and John Denver music.

 Seize the Day.
 That’s really what it’s all about.
 “Make your lives extraordinary,” as Keating urged in Dead Poets Society.
 O Captain, my Captain, thank you for that, because that’s what we’ve needed to do while we sit on the toilet and desperately await that much-needed toilet paper delivery.
 Surrounding all of that, however, we’ve really tried to come closer together, and to make each moment count by loving each other more, tolerating each other more, counting our blessings, and of course, putting the seat down and flushing.

 It’s the same joy that you’ll experience when you climb aboard our new rocket ship bound for Neptune.
-Just make sure you leave your Michael Bolton and Carrot Top CD’s back on earth or I’ll pull out the nail file and Drano, in accordance with Neptune New Resident Statute 192.A993.2B.ORNOT2B.96A.
+Just make sure you leave your Michael Bolton and Carrot Top CD’s back on earth or I’ll pull out the toothpicks and John Denver music, in accordance with Neptune New Resident Statute 192.A993.2B.ORNOT2B.96A.
 See you there!
 Watch out for the flying gunboats on your way in.